mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v2.15 -- March 2024**
+1. Compatible with R2024a.
+Updated scripts to run with Fast Restart

 **v2.15 -- September 2023**
 1. Mass and inertia of driver and passengers are adjustable
 2. Added test harness to check driver and passenger mass